YIMBY: New York

 Several YIMBY groups, chiefly Open New York, have been created in New York City; according to an organizer: "In high-opportunity areas where people actually really want to live, the well-heeled, mostly white residents are able to use their perceived political power to stop the construction of basically anything," adding that low-income communities don't share that ability to keep development at bay: "Philosophically, we think that the disproportionate share of the burden of growth has been borne by low income, minority or industrial neighborhoods for far too long.".

-In 2011, a news website called `New York YIMBY` was created that focuses on construction trends in New York City.
+In 2011, a news website called New York YIMBY was created that focuses on construction trends in New York City.
 While this news website is not strictly related to YIMBY political movement, in an interview with Politico, the creator of the site stated: "Zoning is the problem, not development in this city.
 I think people don't really understand that."

+List of United States organizations

 International

 In September 2018, the third annual Yes In My Backyard conference, named "YIMBYTown" occurred in Boston, hosted by that area's YIMBY community.
 The first YIMBY conference was held in 2016 in Boulder, Colorado and hosted by a group that included Boulder's former mayor, who commented that: "It is clearer than ever that if we really care about solving big national issues like inequality and climate change, tackling the lack of housing in thriving urban areas, caused largely by local zoning restrictions, is key."
 The second annual conference was held in the San Francisco Bay Area city of Oakland, California.
 These conferences have attracted attendees from the United States, as well as some from Canada, England, Australia, and other countries.